Charlesetc/arctic/design/types.md

 its structural typing.

-OCaml comes the closest, as it's also type-inferred and has structural types.
-However, OCaml very rarely uses its structural types and OCaml uses dynamic dispatch for method calls.
+OCaml comes the closest, as it's also type-inferred and has structural types in objects.
+However, OCaml very rarely uses its object system and OCaml uses dynamic dispatch for method calls.